Nonprofit budget. Ugh.

 Here’s a sample budget from a horse rescue:

 - Document your assumptions and calculations.
 As you plan your year and decide what you will raise and spend, make notes about it either in the budget itself or on another page.
 For example, if you assume $10 per person per month for office supplies, write it down.
 Otherwise you’ll forget and when someone asks you how you came up with that number, you won’t be able to explain it.
-Also make notes about any services or supplies that someone is donating.
+Also make notes about any services or supplies that someone is donating and whether it’s just for this year or from now on.

 - Don’t prepare the budget alone.
 Involve other staff so you know what their needs/wants are.
 This helps get their buy-in to the process and encourages them to work within the budget once it’s approved.
 If you don’t have staff, involve key volunteers or Board members.
 Again, involvement creates buy-in plus getting different view points can be super helpful to see what you might have missed.
 And, helping with the budget is part of the Board’s role.